 Conclusion

-Mental health apps represent a growing intersection between digital technology and emotional wellbeing.
-By combining tools such as mood tracking, meditation guidance, cognitive exercises, and sleep support, these applications help individuals develop awareness of their mental health.
+Mental health apps represent a growing intersection between technology and emotional wellbeing.
+They combine tools such as mood tracking, meditation, cognitive exercises, and sleep support to promote healthier habits.

-Understanding how mental health apps function—and how they support everyday wellbeing—can help individuals make informed decisions about digital wellness tools and develop healthier emotional habits in an increasingly connected world.
+Understanding how these apps function can help individuals make informed decisions and develop healthier emotional routines in a digital world.